 Our staff will provide guidance and resources for those who wish to interview these story-sharers or to be interviewed themselves.
 No experience or expertise is necessary.
 We’ll help you collect the oral histories, then include them in a nationwide archive to be preserved and shared with future generations.
 Participating is fun, educational—and an act of public service to ensure that our country never forgets its history.

-While we are not actively collecting veterans’ interviews, we would be glad to put you in touch with our institutional collaborators, who have a strong commitment to preserving these important stories of service.
-Please contact our community partnership program staff for more information at firstname.lastname@example.org or by filling out the form below.
+While our focus is on collecting stories of home front service and civilian memories of the war, we would be glad to put you in touch with our institutional collaborators, who have a strong commitment to conducting interviews with foreign service veterans.
+Or if you have a family keepsake that you would like to donate to an archive, we can also connect you with organizations that preserve World War II artifacts.
+Please contact our community partnership program staff for more information at email@example.com or by filling out the form below.